- County: Bartholomew

 Touch the Earth Natural Area

-Located conveniently near State Road 46 just west of Columbus, this preserve is one of the larger protected natural areas in Bartholomew County and is an excellent spot for hiking and bird watching.
+Located conveniently near State Road 46 just west of Columbus, Touch the Earth Natural Area is one of the larger protected natural areas in Bartholomew County and is an excellent spot for hiking and bird watching.
 Sycamore’s Tangeman Woods preserve is less than a mile away, just on the other side of State Road 46.

 A mowed parking area along County Club Road provides access to two miles of mowed trails through scenic woods and former farm fields that have reverted to nature.
 The trail features several benches and an observation deck.
 Dedicated neighbors volunteer to keep the trail and parking area mowed for visitors.